 Ted also caught notice of some surprise advertisements for a new game coming along this Spring.
 I don’t recall seeing anything about this at IAAPA so it looks like it’ll be a European exclusive, at least for now.
 That would be a new Animal Kaiser title.
 Toby has extra information and photos here – $4k sounds like a very convincing price, so hopefully it comes Stateside soon too.

-For some of the Raw Thrills product, including the latest version of Godzilla Kaiju Wars VR (launching this Spring):
+For some of the Raw Thrills product, this includes the latest version of Godzilla Kaiju Wars VR (launching in Spring):

 This was mentioned in an update to the preview but JET Games was also represented on the BNAE booth: